Skip to content

 Visit the Mourne Mountains

-This stunning mountain range is a popular destination for hiking, cycling, and photography, due to its mesmeric views of the surrounding natural landscape and the Irish Sea.
+This stunning mountain range is a popular destination for hiking, cycling, and photography due to its mesmeric views of the surrounding natural landscape and the Irish Sea.
 At the summit lies Slieve Doanrd, which stands 850m above sea level.

 The Mourne Mountains were also said to inspire C.S.
 Lewis with his idea of the magical land of Narnia.
-Silent Valley is also nestled in between the Mountains, a man-made reservoir that collects high-quality water and distributes it to surrounding cities and villages.
+Silent Valley is also nestled between the Mountains, a man-made reservoir that collects high-quality water and distributes it to surrounding cities and villages.

 Explore Castle Ward

 Castle Ward is a National Trust property that offers splendid views of Strangford Lough.
-It also includes 820 acres of landscaped gardens, a fortified tower house, Victorian laundry, a theatre, a restaurant, a shop, a sawmill, and a working corn mill for visitors to enjoy and explore.
+It also includes 820 acres of landscaped gardens, a fortified tower house, a Victorian laundry, a theatre, a restaurant, a shop, a sawmill, and a working corn mill for visitors to enjoy and explore.

 Discover Strangford Lough

-Here you’ll find more than 2,000 marine species, including seals and migratory birds, such as Brent geese and wading birds.
+Here, you’ll find more than 2,000 marine species, including seals and migratory birds, such as Brent geese and wading birds.
 The shores of Strangford Lough are also dotted with quaint villages, historic sites, and beautiful landscapes, providing visitors with numerous opportunities for exploration and relaxation.

 Down County Museum